mbriscoe/broken-lines-blog/README.md

 From a users perspective, they should be able to view posts made by the band, and, if a registered user, comment on those posts to enage in conversation with other users or the band themselves.

-In terms of design, there should be a cohesive colour scheme and set of styles across the whole site to reiterate the artist's brand.
+In terms of design, a minimalistic approach has been taken in order to let the vibrance of the blg post images dictate the overal feel of the site. should be a cohesive colour scheme and set of styles across the whole site to reiterate the artist's brand.
 Site layout should enhance rather than impede the user experience to give a welcoming, intuitive feel.

-Finally, the site layout should be responsive to enable easy navigation on all devices.
+A responsive site layout enables easy navigation on all devices.

 <img src="https://github.com/mbriscoe/Ethereal-Expressions/assets/86828720/142e1d42-da4d-4aba-a683-342923bc8e1e" style="width:70%;">